PERSPECTIVE LIVING MAGAZINE

 At HomCom people can also settle their bill in a ‘pay it forward’ way.
 It is inspired by the Naples custom of buying a caffè sospeso (suspended coffee).
 “At HomCom we invite our guests not to pay for their stay, but to consider their payment as a gift for someone else,” said Palmero.

 The social custom is said to have originated during World War II.
 Around that time in the cafes of Naples, customers paid for an extra cup of espresso.
-It was for someone else who could not afford it.
+It was for someone else who did not have the money to pay for it.

 The HomCom site refers to an ancient Chinese proverb.
 It goes a little like ‘He who returns from a journey is not the same as he who left.’
 And said Palmero: “We see travel as an important opportunity to meet the ‘New,’ the ‘Other.’
 This holds in itself the potential of a life-changing experience.”